 Information in this document is subject to change without notice.
-Companies, names and data used in examples herein are fictitious unless otherwise noted.
-L-Soft international, Inc. does not endorse or approve the use of any of the product names or trademarks appearing in this document.
+Companies, names, and data used in examples herein are fictitious unless otherwise noted.
+L-Soft does not endorse or approve the use of any of the product names or trademarks appearing in this document.

-Permission is granted to copy this document, at no charge and in its entirety, provided that the copies are not used for commercial advantage, that the source is cited and that the present copyright notice is included in all copies, so that the recipients of such copies are equally bound to abide by the present conditions.
+Permission is granted to copy this document, at no charge and in its entirety, if the copies are not used for commercial advantage, the source is cited, and the present copyright notice is included in all copies.
+Recipients of such copies are equally bound to abide by the present conditions.
 Prior written permission is required for any commercial use of this document, in whole or in part, and for any partial reproduction of the contents of this document exceeding 50 lines of up to 80 characters, or equivalent.
-The title page, table of contents and index, if any, are not considered to be part of the document for the purposes of this copyright notice, and can be freely removed if present.
+The title page, table of contents, and index, if any, are not considered to be part of the document for the purposes of this copyright notice, and can be freely removed if present.